ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 ```
 {: codeblock}

-Update `client.py` using your cluster VCAP:
+Update `client.py`:

-* Set the `kg_ws_url` variable to the notebook_gateway_websocket value in your cluster VCAP.
+* Set the `kg_ws_url` variable to the notebook_gateway_websocket value in your cluster service keys.
+* See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials) to get your user credentials.
-* Set the `auth_username` variable to the user value in your cluster VCAP.
+    * Set the `auth_username` variable to the user name value you retrieved.
-* Set the `auth_password` variable to the password value in your cluster VCAP.
+    * Set the `auth_password` variable to the password value.

 Install pip.
 If you don't have it, install the Python Tornado package using this command:
 ```